 Traditionally the railway has been a highly structured organisation where roles, grades and personnel have been very defined.
 At the centre of this was the ‘railwayman’, surrounded by a family who were supported by the railway.
 As well as a wage, the railway company might have also provided a home, education, community, training and welfare.
 Sons followed their fathers into railway service and daughters often married into other railway families.

-The twentieth century’s two world wars changed women’s employment opportunities on the railway
+The 20th century’s two world wars changed women’s employment opportunities on the railway.

 Today it is recognised that a strong and safe workforce is a diverse workforce.

-In 2013 14% of Network Rail’s 34,000 workforce were women and we work hard to engage more women to enter the railway industry.
-‘Everyone’, our diversity and inclusion strategy for the next five years, commits us to supporting women in the workplace as well as promoting engineering and technology as a career.
+In 2013 14 per cent of Network Rail’s 34,000 workforce were women and we work hard to engage more women to enter the railway industry.
+‘Everyone’, our diversity and inclusion strategy, commits us to supporting women in the workplace as well as promoting engineering and technology as a career.

 Network Rail achieved silver banding for gender and race inclusion in the Business in the Community Gender and Race Benchmark 2014.
 We have a women’s staff network ‘Inspire’ and have introduced a flexible working policy which will help overcome a significant barrier for women in the workplace.
 We are supporting the ‘100 years of women in transport’.
 We are also a key partner in the ‘Women in Rail’ group which was set up specifically to provide network opportunities and support for all women within the UK rail industry.